 A Sub-Fund may use Derivatives to implement synthetic short positions.
 The relevant Sub-Fund may not necessarily off-set such short positions with corresponding long positions.
 Taking short positions involves leverage of the Sub-Fund's assets and presents various risks.
-If the price of the instrument or market which the Sub-Fund has taken a short position on increases, then the Sub-Fund will incur a loss equal to the increase in price from the time that the short positions involves the risk that losses may be exaggerated, potentially losing more money than the actual cost of the investment.
+If the price of the instrument or market which the Sub-Fund has taken a short position on increases, then the Sub-Fund will incur a loss equal to the increase in price from the time that the short position was entered into plus any premiums and interest paid to a counterparty.
+Therefore, taking short positions involves the risk that losses may be exaggerated, potentially losing more money than the actual cost of the investment.